mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 ## Details of the Role

-- Type of work: Contractor (long mission, full-time, convertible to an employee position in the future).
+- Type of work: Contractor (full-time, convertible to an employee position in the future).
 - Start date: Immediately.
 - Location: Remote (preference for UTC-5 to UTC+4).
 - Level: [Senior Engineer or above](https://docs.google.com/spreadsheets/d/1dDdPD-flNXlgZ0E3ZxVvCDx27RFuhVWJrcfcjNu_I8k/edit#gid=0).